wotakumoe/wotaku/guides/mado.md

 Connect to **Rizon IRC network**.
 1. Add nickname for your account
-2. Select RIZON in the networks list
+2. Select Rizon in the network list
+3. Click Edit
+4. Enable **Use SSL for all the servers  on this network**
+5. Enable **Accept invalid SSL certificates**
+6. Click Close
-3. Click Connect
+7. Click Connect

 ![](/ss/mado/cnnctrzn.png)